3 Ways Amazon Uses AI to Make Product Recommendations

 Amazon has also gotten into the business of sharing their personalization and recommendation technology with other companies through Amazon Personalize, a machine learning service.
 The purpose of this service is to “overcome common problems when creating custom recommendations – such as new users with no data, popularity biases, and evolving intent of users – to deliver high-quality recommendations that respond to specific needs, preferences, and behavior of your users.”
 Already, major companies such as Domino’s, Subway, and Yamaha are partnering with Amazon, recognizing the importance of AI to interpolate customer needs.

 Ultimately, you don’t need to be an industry giant like Amazon to handle the enormous amount of data and perfect recommendations.
 AI technology exists to make this seemingly impossible task easy.
 Lineate can help personalize product recommendations with its data-driven recommendation engine for companies of all sizes.
-To see how it works, reach out on our contact us page today.
+Contact us for a free evaluation.